learnwell/learnwell.github.io/_posts/2018-12-28-setting-up-my-mac.md

 	    ```

     > Hold the ‘Option/alt’ key, then right click on the Finder icon in the dock and click Relaunch.
-    * Credit for this solution goes to [OSXDaily](http://osxdaily.com/2015/05/09/disable-swipe-navigation-google-chrome-mac/)
+    * Credit for this solution goes to [Ian Lunn](https://ianlunn.co.uk/articles/quickly-showhide-hidden-files-mac-os-x-mavericks/)
 4. Setup `nvm` instead of installing node directly
 	  * Out of all the methods listed [here](https://blog.theodo.fr/2016/01/speed-up-npm-install-with-a-nexus-proxy-to-cache-packages/), I preferred the one that uses `npm-cache`:
 		```bash